piotr-yuxuan/walter-ci/README.md

 - Create and deploy new release
 - Upgrade dependencies
 - Report vulnerabilities
+- Enforce and fix reverse-domain-based project group name if deploying to Clojars (mandatory)
 - Generate list of licenses
 - Run quality scan
 - Lint files